 Targets allows you to set absolute or intensity-based targets, and the progress of your performance is visualized on a graph against that sustainability goal.
-You can add any number of targets across your portfolio for energy, water, carbon, and waste diversion goals.
+You can add any number of targets across your portfolio or subgroup for energy, water, carbon, and waste diversion goals.
 Follow the guide below to get started!

 HOW TO ADD TARGETS:

 - Login to Measurabl